ASarahS/Foxtrot_Visualization/README.md

 - FILES\_LIMIT = 1000 (was 1000)

 To recreate the exact visualizations of the original paper (5.12-5.14), run the script `process/example1.sh`.
+Detailed steps for reproduction are defined in the Implementation Section.
 The HTML visualizations need to be viewed in a browser where one can drill down in to more detailed views.
 Clicking on the element with the name `LazyAncestryGeoNameTest` will show the element that is shown in the paper.